 A fine classic traditional route is the "Becchi complete traverse from N to S" - D+, 4c - E. Peyronel and L. Prato 1955

-Descent: most of the routes are equipped for abseils - The best descent is done along the Normal route (SW wall) - Some equipped abseils
+Descent - most of the routes on the SE wall are equipped for abseils - The best descent is done along the Normal route (SW wall) with some equipped abseils and downclimbing on the easiest sections

-Different Kinds of accomodation can be found in Valle dell'Orco.
+- Rifugio Pontese at Pian delle Muande 2200 m (guarded by “Gran Paradiso Friends” Association) open in summer (40 minutes from Lago Teleccio) - Hut phone +390124800186 Other accomodation in Valle dell'Orco Different Kinds of accomodation can be found in Valle dell'Orco.
 The only existing equipped camping is located in Ceresole Reale in the upper valley.
-In Noasca, the village located near the Piantonetto road, it’s possible to find some accomodations in the Ostello and Hotel.
+In Noasca, the village located near the Piantonetto road, it’s possible to find some accomodations in the Ostello and Hotels.

 There are no fees or permits needed to climb Becco Meridinale della Tribolazione.
 The peak is located inside Parco Nazionale del Gran Paradiso, established in 1922, one of most important National Parks in Italy.
 You should take care of nature as usual within the boundaries of all the natural parks.
 Free camping is not allowed and fires are strictly forbidden.
 The whole fauna and flora are protected.
 Don’t disturb fauna and other mountaineering and hikers’ peacefulness with every kind of noise.